 I have had 10 years experience working within the NHS as a Perioperative Practitioner.
 I have also worked as a Counsellor for 12 and as such I am an Accredited registered member of the British Association of Counselling and Psychotherapy.

-My qualifications include a Professional Diploma in Therapeutic Counselling and a BA hon's degree, I am a member of British Association of Counselling and Psychotherapy, and work within their code of ethics.
+My qualifications include a Professional Diploma in Therapeutic Counselling and a BA hon's degree, I am an Accredited member of British Association of Counselling and Psychotherapy, and work within their code of ethics.

 I offer a humanistic approach to counselling which is integrated with Gestalt therapy.

-In the interest of brevvity I have an interest in Cognitive behavioural therapy which has informed my practice and offer CBT interventions for psycho - education when needed.
+In the interest of brevity I have an interest in Cognitive behavioural therapy which has informed my practice and offer CBT interventions for psycho - education when needed.

 My experience includes working within organisational settings, a local hospice involving pre and post bereavement work.
-I have worked within Sheffield Primary Care Trust within a Doctor's surgery and have worked with Improving Acess to Psychological Therapies services in Bradford and Calderdale.
+I have worked within Sheffield Primary Care Trust within a Doctor's surgery and have worked with Improving Access to Psychological Therapies services in Bradford and Calderdale.